typehero/typehero/challenges/aot/2023/4/prompt.md

 Clearly, Bernard is a bit disgruntled.
 Can you blame him?
 Alas, there's still more work to do.
 Bernard walks away and mutters to himself:

-> _\[Bernard\]_ Guess it's time drag myself through another pointless TypeScript type challenge with no practical application.
+> _\[Bernard\]_ Guess it's time to drag myself through another pointless TypeScript type challenge with no practical application.

 Poor Bernard.
 Let's help him out.

-Today's task is craft a type (`PresentDeliveryList`) that takes an object type as an input and then replaces the values at each property with an `Address`.
+Today's task is to craft a type (`PresentDeliveryList`) that takes an object type as an input and then replaces the values at each property with an `Address`.
 We don't know in advance what properties will be provided, which is why it needs to be a generic type.
-Otherwise Bernard would probably just copy/pasta it to get throug the day.
+Otherwise Bernard would probably just copy/pasta it to get through the day.